ericenouen/ericenouen.github.io/thoughts/2026-05-06-bau-may-puzzle.md

 permalink: /thoughts/bau-may-puzzle/
 ---

-In this post I just played around a bit with the puzzle from https://puzzles.baulab.info/index.html.
+In this post I analyze the puzzle from [puzzles.baulab.info](https://puzzles.baulab.info) — reverse-engineering a 9,600 parameter attention-only transformer trained to count unique tokens.
+See [this Colab notebook](https://colab.research.google.com/drive/1vKbwqBBDfj5DFW8ELp6zqCJf_KtWM2ME?usp=sharing) for the corresponding code.

 ## Task

 Given a sequence of 10 tokens drawn from a vocabulary of 10 symbols, predict the number of distinct symbols.
 The released model hits 100% accuracy on every count from 1 through 10 on a held-out test set.
 Reverse-engineer the algorithm it learned.

-## The model

 | | |
 |---|---|